LucaCappelletti94/hpo_downloader/README.rst

 | A2MG\_HUMAN   | HP:0002185    |
 +---------------+---------------+

-The last version of the mapping is available `here <https://raw.githubusercontent.com/LucaCappelletti94/hpo_downloader/master/phenotype_to_uniprot.tab>`_ in tab format.
+The last version with all the mapping is available `here <https://raw.githubusercontent.com/LucaCappelletti94/hpo_downloader/master/phenotype_to_uniprot.tab>`_ in tab format.
+Similarly, the CAFA4 only mapping is available `here <https://raw.githubusercontent.com/LucaCappelletti94/hpo_downloader/master/phenotype_to_uniprot_cafa4_only.tab>`_ in tab format.

+**N.B.: CURRENTLY 55 gene IDs (1.28% of total) are not mapped by uniprot to curresponding uniprot IDs**

+**N.B.: CURRENTLY 16187 CAFA4 Uniprot_Ids (79.23% of total) are not mapped by uniprot to curresponding HPO IDs**

 Download HPO Phenotype annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~